edisonlee0212/UniEngine/README.md

      - Chain of joints - "Rope"
   - Screenshot: ![PhysicsProjectScreenshot](/Resources/GitHub/PhysicsProjectScreenshot.png?raw=true "PhysicsProjectScreenshot")
 - Star Cluster
   - The Star Cluster example shows the potential of Job System with ECS by rendering hundreds of thousands stars at the same time with instanced rendering.
-The position of each star is calculated in real time in parallel with a single lambda-expression based API similiar to the Entities.ForEach() in Unity.
+The position of each star is calculated in real time in parallel with a single lambda-expression based API similiar to the m_entities.ForEach() in Unity.
   - Screenshot: ![StarClusterProjectScreenshot](/Resources/GitHub/StarClusterProjectScreenshot.png?raw=true "StarClusterProjectScreenshot")
 ## Main features
 Here lists the features that already exists in the UniEngine.